jairbj/Creality-Helper-Script-K1-CFS/README.md

 ---

 ### Currently tested modules
-The following modules have been tested on my K1 (FW 2.3.5.34) and seem to be working ok for me but as always use as your own risk.
+The following modules have been tested on my K1 (FW 2.3.5.33) and seem to be working ok for me but as always use as your own risk.
-- 1. Install Moonraker and Nginx                              │
+- 1 - Moonraker and Nginx
-- 2. Install Fluidd (port 4408)
+- 2 - Fluidd (port 4408)
+- 4 - Entware
-- 5. Klipper Gcode Shell Command
+- 5 - Klipper Gcode Shell Command
-- 10. Improved Shapers Calibrations
+- 10 - Improved Shapers Calibrations
-- 22. Mobileraker Companion
+- 22 - Mobileraker Companion

 ---